by Jess Ruciack

 This is an outstanding achievement for a vineyard.
 As you’ve heard us say many times, we are proud to be custodians of the Command Shiraz vineyard, planted in 1894.
 When Neil and Lorraine and their boys moved to the Elderton homestead in 1980, they worked tirelessly to rehabilitate the vineyard that had been sitting abandoned for around 10 years during the hard times the Barossa faced around the vine pull era.
 They saved this treasure.
 And we now enjoy an amazing wine from these amazing old vines.

 We are soon to release the 2015 Command Shiraz, available from 1 March 2019.
 You can also join us at Cellar Door on 2 March 2019 for the Command and Ashmead Masterclass, as we celebrate the wines’ release.
 Join Allister for a tasting of new release and back vintage Command Shiraz and Ashmead Cabernet Sauvignon.
-All attendees also receive a bottle of the 2015 Command to take home as a gift!
-More details and ticket information.
+All attendees also receive a bottle of the 2015 Command to take home as a gift!.

 In appreciation of our old vines, let’s revisit part of our Cellar Door FAQs series – FAQs received in Cellar Door – part 1 – all about old vines (original post June 2016):